friedgreenrepos/courtesy_buses/readme.md

 GOAL: take all customers home.
 Optimise the cost of the route and the customers' satisfaction.

 ## Requirements
-Create virtual environment and run `pip install -r requirements.txt`.
+Create and activate virtual environment and run `pip install -r requirements.txt`.
 The packages needed to run the application are the following:
 - gurobipy (needs licence)
 - matplotlib